Trust-Region Noise Search for Black-Box Alignment of Diffusion and Flow Models: Optimized samples

 \section{Optimized samples}

+\Cref{fig:second_teaser} illustrates the broader potential of source noise search as an alternative to scaling up the generative backbone.
+We compare vanilla Stable Diffusion 1.5, vanilla FLUX.1-dev, and SD1.5 with our method, showing that spending additional compute on finding good source noise for a smaller, more efficient model can match or surpass a much larger and more expensive state-of-the-art model.

-We randomly sample 10 prompts out of DrawBench and show the qualitative results of the six algorithms we compare in \Cref{sec:exp:text-to-image} including our TRS.
-The images are the best images per prompt from experiment \Cref{sec:exp:text-to-image}.
+We randomly sample 10 prompts out of DrawBench and show the qualitative results of the six algorithms we compare in Section~\ref{sec:exp:text-to-image} including our TRS.
+The images are the best images per prompt from the experiment in Section~\ref{sec:exp:text-to-image}.
 We provide in total four figures, including \Cref{fig:app:sd_reward} for SD1.5 and ImageReward, \Cref{fig:app:sd_hps} for SD1.5 and HPSv2, \Cref{fig:app:sdxl_reward} for SDXL-Lightning and ImageReward and \Cref{fig:app:sdxl_hps} for SDXL-lightning optimized for HPSv2.